Genalyte – Merlin Cloud Based Blood Diagnostic Station

 Genalyte had previously brought to market its Maverick Detection System, an instrument that can run 62 tests with several drops of blood.
 The company wished to mount the Maverick on a mobile laboratory cart with both elements functioning together as a workstation operated by a clinical lab scientist (CLS).
 Toward this end, Genalyte had a contract manufacturer develop a functional cart prototype, which it did.
 Unfortunately, little attention was paid to end user workflow needs.
 At a certain point, Genalyte decided that the prototype cart didn’t make sense.

-With an important investor conference just four months off, Genalyte engaged MindFlow Design to address the workflow issue.
+With an important investor conference just four months off, Genalyte engaged MPE (Formerly Mindflow Design) to address the workflow issue.

 A User Focus Needed